waitinfuture/emapreduce/intl.en-US/API Reference/Auto Scaling/CreateScalingGroupV2.md

 # CreateScalingGroupV2

-Call CreateScalingGroupV 2 to create a scaling group.
+Call CreateScalingGroupV2 to create a scaling group.

 ## Debugging